christianegli/pause-breath-app/DECISIONS.md

 **Status**: Accepted

 ### Context
-Need to organize app architecture for clean separation of concerns and testability.
+SwiftUI apps benefit from clear separation of concerns and reactive data flow.
+Need architecture that supports this while remaining simple for MVP.

 ### Decision
-Implement MVVM (Model-View-ViewModel) pattern using SwiftUI and ObservableObject.
+Implement MVVM (Model-View-ViewModel) pattern with ObservableObject ViewModels.

 ### Rationale
-- **SwiftUI Integration**: Natural fit with `@StateObject` and `@ObservedObject`
+- Natural fit with SwiftUI's reactive programming model
-- **Testability**: Business logic in ViewModels can be unit tested independently
-- **State Management**: Clear separation between UI state and business logic
+- Clear separation between UI (View) and business logic (ViewModel)
-- **Timer Logic**: Complex timing logic belongs in ViewModels, not Views
-- **Reusability**: ViewModels can be shared between different Views if needed
+- SwiftUI's `@StateObject` and `@ObservedObject` integrate perfectly
+- Simple enough for MVP while allowing future expansion
+- Testable architecture with mockable ViewModels

 ### Consequences
-- Each major screen has corresponding ViewModel
-- Views remain simple and focused on UI concerns
-- Timer and session logic concentrated in ViewModels
-- Unit testing strategy focuses on ViewModel behavior
+- Clean, maintainable code structure
+- Easy to unit test business logic
+- Natural reactive data flow
+- Slightly more boilerplate than simple @State approach
+- ViewModels must be carefully designed to avoid retain cycles

 ### Alternatives Considered
-- **MVC**: Poor separation of concerns for SwiftUI apps
-- **VIPER**: Overly complex for simple app with straightforward user flows
+- Simple @State management: Too limited for session tracking
-- **Redux/TCA**: Unnecessary complexity for MVP with limited state management needs
+- Redux/TCA: Overengineered for MVP scope
+- MVC: Doesn't leverage SwiftUI strengths

 ---

+## ADR-006: macOS to iOS Migration Fix
+**Date**: 2025-01-29
+**Status**: Accepted

+### Context
+The project was initially configured for macOS but needed to be migrated to iOS.
+The build was failing due to macOS-specific code that doesn't exist in iOS.

+### Decision
+Remove macOS-specific `.windowStyle(HiddenTitleBarWindowStyle())` modifier from PauseApp.swift.

+### Rationale
+- iOS apps don't have traditional windows with title bars like macOS
+- The windowStyle modifier is macOS-only and causes compilation errors on iOS
+- iOS WindowGroup doesn't need additional styling for the basic MVP UI
+- Removing this code aligns with our iOS-first platform strategy (ADR-001)

+### Consequences
+- iOS build now succeeds without errors
+- Cleaner, platform-appropriate code
+- No visual impact on iOS as the modifier was non-functional anyway
+- Future macOS support would need different window styling approach

+### Implementation
+Removed line: `.windowStyle(HiddenTitleBarWindowStyle())` from PauseApp.swift

+### Alternatives Considered
+- Conditional compilation (#if os(macOS)): Unnecessary complexity for iOS-only target
+- Custom window styling: Not needed for MVP scope
+- Keep as comment: Adds confusion without benefit

 ## Template for Future ADRs